Jira Enterprise Scale Assessment Tool

-On that same page, Jira admins look at the summary of the collected browser metrics to date, as well as the look of their data shape.
+On that same page, Jira admins can check the summary of the collected browser metrics to date and review their data shape.

 Stale data will be regularly removed.
 Everything older than 14 days will be automatically deleted.
 This only applies to browser metrics collected and stored in the database.

-The app only collects browser metrics once every 24h per user, when and if user accesses one of the following Jira experiences:
+The app only collects browser metrics once every 24 hours per user, when and if the user accesses one of the following Jira experiences:

 What data does it capture?